Human Subjects Protection Training

-- HIPAA & Human Subjects Research;
+- Research and HIPAA & Human Subjects Research;

 The basic CITIprogram modules are supplemented by 12 modules authored by Rockefeller University personnel from the Clinical Research Support Office using the research funds made available to Rockefeller under an S07 grant in 2003-2004.
 These modules are also available on the CITIprogram site by agreement between the CITIprogram and Rockefeller University.
 These modules cover topics on the protection of human subjects, as well as topics that introduce many aspects of Good Clinical Practice, including:

 - Addressing Therapeutic Misconceptions and Psychological Barriers during the Informed Consent Process;

 - Improving the Readability of the Informed Consent Document;